Good Governance Guide

 Local Government Victoria has launched the Good Governance Guide as a resource for local governments, councillors and officers, as well as communities.

 The guide, created in collaboration with the Municipal Association of Victoria, Victorian Local Governance Association and Local Government Professionals, aims to promote and enhance good governance.

-Councils may establish special committees with authority to exercise certain Council powers.
-Special committees must operate in accordance with Section 86 of the Local Government Act and comply with the limits imposed by the Council's instrument of delegation.
+Councils may establish special committees with authority to exercise certain council powers.
+Special committees must operate in accordance with Section 86 of the Local Government Act 1989 and comply with the limits imposed by the council's instrument of delegation.